swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-4-reproduce-the-ml-experiment-with-dvc.md

 ## Steps

-### Remove custom rules from the .gitignore file
+### Remove custom rules from the gitignore file

-As seen in the previous chapter, DVC can update `.gitignore` files.
+As seen in the previous chapter, DVC can update gitignore files.

-As you will define the entire experiment pipeline with DVC, you can safely remove all the custom rules from the main `.gitignore` file so DVC can manage them for you.
-At the end of this chapter, DVC should have updated all the `.gitignore` files.
+As you will define the entire experiment pipeline with DVC, you can safely remove all the custom rules from the main gitignore file so DVC can manage them for you.
+At the end of this chapter, DVC should have updated all the gitignore files.

-Update the `.gitignore` file to remove your experiment data.
+Update the gitignore file to remove your experiment data.
 The required files to be ignored will then be added by DVC:

 ```sh title=".gitignore" hl_lines="7-9"
 ## Python